bailey572/devops/05_Capstone/WriteUp.md

 * Capture Unit test results
 * Remove build/test container

-These are optional steps if we want to go that far but would require a second pipeline that we could string together

-* Remove current application container instance
-* Dynamically create new application container
-  * Configured run environment
-  * Deployed application
-  * Port access to application

 ## Project Setup

 As this is a proof of concept meant to flush out the environment and pipeline definitions, the selection of a project was of low importance.
 For ease of use and implementation, a pre-existing Retail Web Application with existing front end and test cases was selected.